dnliu0/discovery-with-vis/test/README.md

 Type queries into the search box to specify the visualization you want to see.
+Some Valid Examples:
-One Valid Example: "Show me the relationship between budget and worldwide gross."
+1. "Show me the relationship between budget and worldwide gross."
+2. "What is the distribution of budget?"
+3. "Show me the distribution of movie genre."

 The system supports queries for visualizing up to two columns, similar to its default visualization functionality.